Yes No Share to Facebook

 Understanding the Proper Eviction Via N12 Process Including Notice Requirements When Evicting a Tenant For Own Use By the Landlord

-A landlord must use the N12 Form to issue proper eviction notice to a tenant when the intent is to take back the rental unit for the personal use of the landlord or for the personal use by a close family member of the landlord.
-As a critical aspect of the eviction via N12 process, providing proper notice of eviction helps to ensures that a landlord and a tenant are each aware of the respective legal expectations owed to each other which can foster transparency, trust, and respect during an awkward time.
+A landlord must issue a properly completed N12 Form to provide appropriate eviction notice to a tenant when the landlord wishes to take back a rental unit for the personal use of the landlord or for the personal use by close family member of the landlord.
+When a landlord seeks to take back the rental unit, adherence to the N12 process helps to prevent misunderstandings, disputes and misconceptions.
 Landlords, by understanding the significance of the N12 notice, are thereby prepared to ensure that evictions are undertaken lawfully which safeguards the rights of the landlord while also respecting the needs of tenants.

 Requirements